 EXECUTIVE SUMMARY

 This milestone “EGI helpdesk and the NGI support units” serves the purpose of regularly (roughly annually) giving a snapshot of the current status of the support infrastructure that has been defined and implemented in EGI.
 This is the first edition of this milestone and describes an infrastructure that is in the process of being set up.
 The support infrastructure of EGI is built upon the infrastructure of the EGEE project.
 As there are major differences between EGEE and EGI it is clear that a lot of workflows and tools need to be adapted to the new model utilised in EGI.
 The most significant difference is that the EGI infrastructure is made up of parts being governed by different projects, whereas EGEE was one project including everything from operations to middleware development and application support.
 In the EGI model each NGI is a separate entity with its own procedures and idiosyncrasies.
 The middleware, which is now provided by external middleware consortia, is consolidated by EGI into a Unified Middleware Distribution (UMD).
-EGI needs to provide the glue between all these different bodies.
+EGI needs to provide the glue between all of these different bodies.

-Of course these changes also affect the user support activity and necessitate various adaptations here as well.
+Of course, these changes also affect the user support activity and necessitate various adaptations here as well.
 The resource centres that used to belong to a ROC now are part of an NGI and need to be transferred to the NGI infrastructure once it has been put in place.
 Workflows need to be put in place to govern the ticket handling process between the central project-wide activities and the NGIs.

 The area of middleware support has become more complex with the addition of other middleware stacks.
 The support infrastructures for these components need to be integrated with the EGI tools and processes.
 The area of application support needs to be restructured as the resources for this area in EGI are very limited and resources from the NGI have to be integrated.